sad-pixel/wtfhttpd/README.md

 ## Response Handling

-By default, the result of your final SELECT query is returned as `application/json.`
+By default, the result of your final query is returned as `application/json.`

 To control the response, you can INSERT into the `response_meta` table: